 Since 2006, HLP has been providing research service-learning (RSL) gateway courses with the goal of enabling students in public policy classes to directly apply classroom lessons to complex community issues.
 Public policy professors interested in teaching an RSL course partner with 2-3 local organizations whose work relates to course topics.
 Students enrolled in these courses have the option to conduct community-based research for one of the partner organizations.
-RSL students work in research groups with 6-8 of their peers and are expected to dedicate a minimum of 20 hours to the project throughout the semester.
+RSL students work in research groups with 6-8 of their peers and dedicate a minimum of 20 hours to the project throughout the semester.

 Research is conducted in the context of a service-learning experience, where the research components (problem analysis, synthesis, and conclusions) become an integral part of the service provided to the community.
 Students produce a tangible research product for their community partner.
 They also participate in a structured process of critical reflection on the ethical, intellectual and civic aspects of their experience.